 If you do not receive a phone call from any of your child’s teachers regarding his or her grades, but you would still like to meet for conferences then Wednesday, October 16th will be left open for walk-in appointments.
 You may come in and meet with teachers anytime between 1:50 and 3:30 pm.

 Please call us at 559.782.7100 if you have any questions.

 We want our parents to please be aware that we will be offering Saturday School to students here at Bartlett Middle School.
 Saturday School is an excellent opportunity for your students to receive extra instruction in the core subjects as well as assistance with homework and missing assignments.
 We also invite students that have a large number of Study Island or YES hours to complete for promotion eligibility.
 Saturday School will be provided at Bartlett School from 9:00 am to 1:00 PM on the following dates:

 November 2, 2019

-Please call and speak to our counselor, Ms. Beltran at 782.7100 if you have any questions.
-We look forward to hearing from you.
+Lunch will be provided.
+Please call at 559.782.7100 if you have any questions.
+We look forward to a successful program.